fabiosc88/grocery/README.md

 # Grocery List Application
-It's a simple web application to manage a grocery list following some development patterns.
+It's a simple web application to manage a grocery list.
+The goal of this application is to show how can we build an application with a good structure and following some development patterns

 ## Platforms
 The project was developed in Visual Studio 2015 Community Edition